-Dr. Reino created Intercept because he saw a need for improvement in the quality of care in the ICU, and to address challenges associated with a current shortage of intensivist physicians that is only growing larger His aims are.
+Dr. Reino created Intercept because he saw a need for improvement in the quality of care in the ICU, and to address challenges associated with a current shortage of intensivist physicians that is growing larger.
+His aims are:

 Meet Our Executive Team

-Jack currently serves as Chief Operating Officer for Intercept TeleMed.
-Jack previously served as President & CEO of Consult A Doctor, a telehealth technology & services company from start-up through successful acquisition by Kleiner Perkins-backed Teladoc (TDOC).
-Mr. Karabees was also EVP of Entic, www.entic.com, a predictive analytics and optimization platform for hospitals, from start-up through their acquisition by Blackstone Group, LP.
-Karabees served honorably in the United States Air Force.
+Jack, Intercept’s Chief Operating Officer, has 25 years’ experience establishing and executing high-growth operational plans for early-stage and mid-market healthcare and healthcare technology-enabled software and services companies.
+He previously served as President and CEO of Consult A Doctor, a telehealth technology and services company, from start-up through its acquisition by Teladoc (TDOC) and as Executive Vice President of Corporate Finance, Sales and Marketing for Entic, www.entic.com, a cloud-based predictive analytics platform for hospitals through their acquisition by Blackstone Group, LP (BX).
+Additionally, Jack served honorably in the United States Air Force.

 Craig, Intercept’s Chief Growth Officer, is an accomplished healthcare marketing and business development executive.
 His primary responsibility is to develop and implement growth strategies for Intercept’s nationwide operations.
 Previously, Craig was the Senior Vice President of Physician Relations for the Cancer Treatment Centers of America, and he served as the Regional Chief Strategy Officer for Tenet Healthcare’s Coastal Division, consisting of 17 hospitals in Florida, Massachusetts and South Carolina.
 Before that, he was Vice President of Sales and Marketing at Radiology Corporation of America, where he helped grow the company’s business as it transitioned from start-up to one of the nation’s leading mobile PET/CT diagnostic companies.